SelfCareMap

 Your at-home Refresh ritual, no salon required

-Let’s be real: life gets busy, and sometimes your hair pays the price—dull, dry, frizzy, or just plain tired.
+Let’s be real: life gets busy, and sometimes your hair pays the price.
+Between the stress of a demanding schedule, exposure to environmental pollutants, and the daily use of heat styling tools, your strands can become dull, dry, frizzy, or just plain tired.
+When the cuticle of the hair becomes lifted or damaged, moisture escapes and the hair loses its natural elasticity.
 But you don’t need an expensive salon treatment or a cabinet full of professional products to bring your strands back to life.
-The secret?
-Your kitchen is already stocked with everything you need for a deeply nourishing, salon-worthy hair mask.
+The secret is much closer than you think.
+Your kitchen is already stocked with everything you need for a deeply nourishing, salon-worthy hair mask that targets specific concerns without the use of harsh synthetic chemicals.

-Welcome to your at-home Refresh moment—where self-care meets simplicity, and your hair gets the love it deserves, using ingredients you likely already have.
+Welcome to your at-home Refresh moment.
+This is a space where self-care meets simplicity, and your hair gets the love it deserves, using ingredients you likely already have in your pantry.
+By shifting your focus from commercial products to whole, natural ingredients, you can customize your treatment to meet the exact needs of your hair type today.

 What You'll Need